 My office is committed to protecting the unprotected throughout Ohio.
-To that end, we will always do everything in our power to bring them home to their families.
-My office's Bureau of Criminal Investigation's Missing Persons Unit oversees the Missing Children Clearinghouse.
+To that end, we will always do everything in our power to bring missing people home to their families.
+The Bureau of Criminal Investigation's Missing Persons Unit, a unit of my office, oversees the Missing Children Clearinghouse.